IamD3lla/Tameshigiri/README.md

 # Prototype Game

-*ATENTION:* The project is with a failure of memory loss, it will crash your pc depending of the specifics of it.

 This is a prototype game being made by Otter, the next steps are the following:

 - [x] Add Map